ethz-asl/image_undistort/README.md

 * **process_every_nth_frame** Used to temporarily down-sample the images, if it is <= 1 every frame will be processed. (default: 1).
 * **output_image_type** Converts the output images to the specified format, set to the empty string "" to preserve the input type.
 See [the cv_bridge tutorial](http://wiki.ros.org/cv_bridge/Tutorials/UsingCvBridgeToConvertBetweenROSImagesAndOpenCVImages) for possible format strings. (default: "").
 * **scale** The output focal length will be multiplied by this value.
 This has the effect of resizing the image by this scale factor. (default: 1.0).
 * **publish_tf** True to publish the tf between the left input and output image.
-If the undistortion involves changes to the rotation matrix the frame that the image is in will change.
+If the undistortion involves changes to the transformation matrix the frame that the image is in will change, this occurs during most image rectifications.
 This tf gives that change. (default: true)
 * **output_frame** The name of the frame of the output images. (default: "left_camera_rect") **rename_radtan_plumb_bob** If true the radial-tangential distortion model will be called "plumb_bob" in the output camera_info, this is needed by some ros image processing nodes.
 If false it will be called "radtan". (default: false).